kollekt0rr/kollekt0rr/README.md

 **`Problem Solver (Programmer/Student/Gamer)`**

-## Hello there!
-My name is Arturo and I'm a programmer.
+## Hello there, my name is Arturo!

-### Currently I am getting my Bachelor's of Science in Machine Learning from the University of California, San Diego (UCSD)
+### I am currently getting my Bachelor's of Science in Machine Learning from the University of California, San Diego (UCSD)